Instructor: Nigel Goldenfeld

 The purpose of your essay is to explain why the problem is interesting, what has been done, and what are the conclusions.
 Don't go into unnecessary technical details.
 The amount that you personally chose to work through the technical details is up to you; my goal is that you understand the broad issues.
 Hopefully you will find your topic sufficiently interesting that you will wish to delve deeper (and perhaps even think for yourself about the subject).
 You should imagine that you are writing the paper for a reader who is like you were before you started thinking about your topic.
 Every essay must include some sort of discussion of experiment or observations: these can either be the focus of the essay, or at least must be mentioned specifically with regard to how they demonstrate, provide counter-examples to, or otherwise inform theory.
 Essays which are purely theoretical may receive a relatively lower grade than others.
 More detailed suggestions about format are given below.

-The final exam/paper is due by 4:30 PM, Thursday, May 9 2013.
+The final exam/paper is due by 10.00 PM, Monday, May 8 2017.
 No excuses for lateness will be accepted unless there are extenuating circumstances or previous arrangements have been made, in accord with University regulations.
-It should not be less than 8 pages long, single spaced 12 point font, including figures.
-It should be no more than 12 pages long, single spaced 12 point font, including figures.
+It should not be less than 10 pages long, single spaced 12 point font, including figures and references.
+It should be no more than 12 pages long, single spaced 12 point font, including figures and references.
 I will not read more than 12 pages of an essay.
 You have been warned!

 Your essay must be written in an electronic format, including the figures, if any.
 Ultimately, all essays will be posted on the WWW.
 The format for submission will ONLY be an Acrobat PDF file.
 Each essay should include a cover page which will consist of the following (a) Title and author's name. (b) abstract.
 The essays should also have a decent set of references, at least 6, which should include particularly good review articles.